relxd/lxd-sdk/docs/StoragePoolsApi.md

 <a name="deleteStoragePoolsByNameVolumesByTypeNameSnapshotsName"></a>
 # **deleteStoragePoolsByNameVolumesByTypeNameSnapshotsName**
-> BasicBackgroundOperationResponse deleteStoragePoolsByNameVolumesByTypeNameSnapshotsName(pool, type, name)
+> BackgroundOperationResponse deleteStoragePoolsByNameVolumesByTypeNameSnapshotsName(pool, type, name)